Democratic Contenders 2020: Hickenlooper In, Bennet Still Considering

 Former Colorado Gov. John Hickenlooper

-Hickenlooper will hold a campaign kickoff celebration in Denver on Thursday, March 7 in Denver now that he is officially in the race.
-It will take place in Denver’s Civic Center Park at 5 p.m.
+Hickenlooper held a campaign kickoff celebration in Denver on March 7 in Denver.
 He formed a political action committee — Giddy Up PAC — and has visited all the traditional early voting states including Iowa and New Hampshire recently to talk to voters.
 See the latest reports about his candidacy.
 Hickenlooper is positioning himself as a moderate at a time of intense partisanship in the country.

 Sen. Michael Bennet